cloudscribe/cloudscribe/README.md

 If you want to give it a test drive see
 [Working with the source code](https://github.com/joeaudette/cloudscribe/wiki/Working-with-the-source-Code)

 This project is in early stages, not yet production ready, we are building on a new framework from  Microsoft that is itself still in beta and changing frequently.
+Primarily we are targeting the new lightweight cross platform [Core .NET Framework](https://github.com/dotnet/core) aka dnxcore50 so the goal of this project is to work on Windows, Linux, or Mac.
+We are also targeting dnx451 aka the full desktop framework but we are avoiding taking dependencies on things that only work in dnx451.

 We are collecting email addresses for a potential newsletter in the future, depending on whether this project becomes popular.
 If you would like to subscribe to this possible future newsletter, please send an email to subscribe [at] cloudscribe.com with the subject line "subscribe"